michael-lazar/flask-gopher/README.md

         # Informational lines display text in the menu but don't have a link
         gopher.info('Hello world!'),

-        # Un-formatted text will be automatically converted into info lines
+        # Plain text will be automatically converted into INFO
         "You can also use\nUn-formatted lines of text",

-        # Or you can format the line manually
+        # Or you can format the link manually
         "iFormatted line\tfake\texample.com\t0"]
     return gopher.render_menu(*lines)
 ```